Application period 2024 (FAQ 1): 1 – 31 May 2024

 Please note: If the original certificates were not drawn up in German or English, applicants must provide:

-- certified copies of the certificates in the original language.
+• The certificates in the original language.

 If the language of instruction in your program was neither English nor German the transcript in the original language is required - even if your university provides you with an additional English-language transcript.

-Information regarding “certification” and “translation of documents” (FAQ 6 and FAQ 7).
+Information regarding “translation of documents” (FAQ 6).

 (c) Enrollment certificate (if at the time of application you are a student at a German or European higher education institution)